-- e-copy of the award letters. - Institutional data in prescribed format.
+- e-copy of the award letters.

+- Institutional data in prescribed format.

-3.6.3 Number of extension and outreach Programmes conducted in collaboration with industry, community and Non-Government Organizations through NSS/NCC/Red cross/YRC etc., during the last five years (15)
+- 40. 3.6.3 Number of extension and outreach Programmes conducted in collaboration with industry, community and Non-Government Organisations through NSS/NCC/Red cross/YRC etc., during the last five years (10)

-Name of the activity Organizing unit/ agency/ collaborating agency Year of the activity Number of students participated in such activities
+Name of the activity Organising unit/ agency/ collaborating agency Year of the activity Number of students participated in such activities

-Documents: Report of the event organized, Institutional data in prescribed format.
+- Reports of the event organized. - Institutional data in prescribed format.

-3.6.4 Average percentage of students participating in extension activities with Government Organizations, Non-Government Organizations and Programmes such as Swachh Bharat, Aids Awareness, Gender Issue, etc. during the last five years (10)
+41. 3.6.4 Average percentage of students participating in extension activities with Government Organisations, Non-Government Organisations and Programmes such as Swachh Bharat, Aids Awareness, Gender Issue, etc. during the last five years (10)

-Name of the activity Organizing unit/ agency/ collaborating agency Name of the scheme , Number of students activities , , ,
+Name of the Organising unit/ agency/ Number of students activity collaborating agency Name of the scheme Year of the activity participated in such activities ı - -